Community Group FAQs

 How were members selected?

-Approximately 20-25 members were selected for each group.
+Approximately 20-25 members were selected for each group by an independent Selection Panel.
 Members were selected to represent different interests and locations, for example, someone with recreational interests, and another with farm interests, someone from the upper catchment and another from lower in the catchment.

 How do these community groups run?

 The group members work together at structured and facilitated workshops organised by Regional Council.